 If transport is an issue for you, the center should be able to assist you.
 A center should be welcoming and friendly.
 The staff should make you feel at home and at ease.

-Helps You To Stay Motivated
+Best Programs Will Help You Stay Motivated

 It is normal for a person who has detoxed from a substance use disorder to experience failing motivation from time to time.
 It is at these times a person is likely to relapse.